-The requirements at 42 CFR 422.113(c)(2) and 42 CFR 438.114(e), are applied to the Contractor.
-The Contractor is financially responsible for post-stabilization services obtained within or outside the network that are pre-approved by a plan provider or
+The requirements at 42 CFR 422.113(c)(2)(iii)(A) (C), 42 CFR 438.114(e), and 42 CFR 422.113(c)(2)(i)-(ii) are applied to the Contractor.
+The Contractor is financially responsible for post-stabilization services obtained within or outside the network that are pre-approved by a plan provider or Contractor representative.

-Contractor representative.
 The Contractor is also financially responsible for post-stabilization services that are not pre-approved but administered to a member to maintain the stabilized condition within one (1) hour of the request to the Contractor for pre-approval of further post-stabilization services.
 The Contractor must also reimburse for post-stabilization services when (i) the Contractor does not respond within one (1) hour to a request for pre-approval, (ii) the Contractor cannot be contacted or (iii) the Contractor and treating physician cannot reach an agreement concerning the members' care and a Contractor physician is not available for consultation.
-In this situation, per 42 CFR 438.114(e) and 42 CFR 422.113(c)(3), the Contractor must give the treating physician the opportunity to consult with a plan physician and the treating physician may continue with the care of the patient until a plan physician is reached or one of the following conditions is met:
+In this situation, per 42 CFR 438.114(e) and 42 CFR 422.113(c)(3)(i)-(iv), the Contractor must give the treating physician the opportunity to consult with a plan physician and the treating physician may continue with the care of the patient until a plan physician is reached or one of the following conditions is met:

-- A plan physician with privileges at the treating hospital assumes responsibility for the member's care; - A plan physician assumes responsibility for the member's care through transfer; - A Contractor representative and the treating physician reach an agreement concerning the member's care; or - The member is discharged.
+- A plan physician with privileges at the treating hospital assumes responsibility for the member's care: - A plan physician assumes responsibility for the member's care through transfer:

+- A Contractor representative and the treating physician reach an agreement concerning the member's care; or - The member is discharged.